oupfiz5/openacs-s6/Readme.md

 <a id="org2c5463b"></a>

-## Naviserver variable file
+## NaviServer variable file

 `NS_VARS` - configuration file.
+This configuration file contains several parameters which are frequently changed (e.g. for debug or other configurations).
+The provided NaviServer configuation file reads the variable file and uses its values.
-Default value is `/usr/local/ns/conf/config_vars.tcl` Using for debug, configure etc.
+Default value is `/usr/local/ns/conf/config_vars.tcl`

 1. Put the configuration file to `rootfs/usr/local/ns/conf`
 2. Run docker compose